About Pumas

 Where We Work

-Brazil, Colombia and Costa Rica: We work side-by-side with our jaguar researchers to install carnivore deterrents like guardian buffalo, Foxlights, scarecrows, fences and meant to save these big cats from retaliation.
+Brazil, Colombia, Guatemala, Honduras, and Costa Rica: We work side-by-side with our jaguar researchers to install carnivore deterrents like guardian buffalo, Foxlights, scarecrows, and fences meant to increase livestock safety and reduce rancher retaliation that kills so many big cats in Latin America.
+We are also exploring puma connectivity and genetic health across many countries in the region.

 • Historic Puma Range